 Due to the hybrid curriculum delivery method in the MLS Program, admitted students are expected to be highly competent in using a computer to generate, type, edit, format, and print documents.
 All students in the MLS program must have consistent and reliable access to a computer and the Internet.
-The University of Minnesota offers a variety of hardware and software options to enrolled students, including certified laptop bundles, Microsoft Office software, and Internet services through UMarket.
-Visit http://www.oit.umn.edu/umart/ for complete details.
+The University of Minnesota offers a variety of software options to enrolled students, including Microsoft Office software and Internet services.
+Visit https://it.umn.edu/services-technologies/technology-help-students or complete details.